KoljaB/RealtimeSTT/README.md

 - **on_transcription_start**: A callable function triggered when transcription starts.

+- **ensure_sentence_starting_uppercase** (bool, default=True): Ensures that every sentence detected by the algorithm starts with an uppercase letter.

+- **ensure_sentence_ends_with_period** (bool, default=True): Ensures that every sentence that doesn't end with punctuation such as "?", "!" ends with a period

 - **spinner** (bool, default=True): Provides a spinner animation text with information about the current recorder state.

 - **level** (int, default=logging.WARNING): Logging level.

 #### Real-time Transcription Parameters

+**Note**: When enabling realtime description a GPU installation is strongly advised.
+Using realtime transcription may create high GPU loads.

-- **realtime_preview** (bool, default=False): Specifies whether transcription should occur in real-time.
-If set to True, the audio will also be transcribed as it is recorded.
+- **enable_realtime_transcription** (bool, default=False): Enables or disables real-time transcription of audio.
+When set to True, the audio will be transcribed continuously as it is being recorded.

-- **realtime_preview_model** (str, default="tiny"): Specifies the size or path of the machine learning model to be used for real-time transcription.
+- **realtime_model_type** (str, default="tiny"): Specifies the size or path of the machine learning model to be used for real-time transcription.
     - Valid options: 'tiny', 'tiny.en', 'base', 'base.en', 'small', 'small.en', 'medium', 'medium.en', 'large-v1', 'large-v2'.

-- **realtime_preview_resolution** (float, default=0.1): Specifies the time interval in seconds after a chunk of audio gets transcribed.
+- **realtime_processing_pause** (float, default=0.2): Specifies the time interval in seconds after a chunk of audio gets transcribed.
 Lower values will result in more "real-time" (frequent) transcription updates but may increase computational load.

-- **on_realtime_preview**: A callable function triggered during real-time transcription.
-The function is invoked with the transcribed text as its argument.
+- **on_realtime_transcription_update**: A callback function that is triggered whenever there's an update in the real-time transcription.
+The function is called with the newly transcribed text as its argument.

+- **on_realtime_transcription_stabilized**: A callback function that is triggered whenever there's an update in the real-time transcription and returns a higher quality, stabilized text as its argument.

 #### Voice Activation Parameters